 The team here admit to one thing – we’re so passionate about getting MCA dopplers done that we push and push and push information at you, and tell you you MUST get them done.
 We give you the tools to advocate and help you with wording and help bust those myths about TAPS screening.
 And then, all of a sudden, you get one bad MCA doppler, and everything seems so dramatic.

 Except, it’s not.
-Let’s take the chance in this blog post to talk about MCA dopplers, why they’re essential in TAPS detection, but also what influences them, and why one bad reading isn’t always something to panic about.
+Let’s take the chance in this blog post to talk about MCA dopplers, why they’re essential in TAPS screening, but also what influences them, and why one bad reading isn’t always something to panic about.

 The first thing to talk about is all the terminology used with this type of doppler, and also what exactly does it do?